Probiotics

 Another important application of probiotic therapy is in pediatrics for the treatment of gastrointestinal disorders and allergies.
 Meta analyses indicate enteral supplementation is effective in preventing severe necrotizing enterocolitis in preterm infants (19).
 A significant reduction in acute diarrhea was also reported in children, independent of the bacterial strains employed (7) (69).
 Additional studies showed efficacy of probiotics against antibiotic-associated diarrhea (20) (95) and for lowering the incidence of eczema in late infancy (70).
 But available evidence does not support use for allergic diseases (21), and data are insufficient to assess effects in children with short bowel syndrome, a malabsorption disorder (22).

 FMT involves administration of fecal matter from a healthy donor into a recipient by enema, colonoscopy or through the upper gastrointestinal tract in the form of oral capsules, via nasogastric, nasoduodenal or nasoenteric tube, or by endoscopy, to restore normal gut flora.
 FMT may benefit IBS patients although the quality of evidence is low (31).
 In oncology settings, FMT was found effective against immune checkpoint inhibitor (ICI)-associated colitis (81); and autologous fecal microbiota transplantation (auto-FMT), for reestablishing intestinal microbiota composition in patients with gut microbiota depletion due to antibiotic treatment during allogeneic hematopoietic stem cell transplantation (76).
 A synbiotic mouthwash was effective in reducing and preventing oral mucositis intensity in oral cancer patients undergoing radiotherapy (97).
-Synbiotic supplements also reduced chemo-induced diarrhea in children with acute lymphoblastic leukemia (98).
+Synbiotic supplements may help prevent adverse events due to chemotherapy (103) (104) and reduce chemo-induced diarrhea in children with acute lymphoblastic leukemia (98)

 In summary, available data suggest probiotics may improve certain health outcomes by inducing favorable changes in the intestinal bacteria.
 But the overall evidence to support their use is limited due to small sample size, poor methodology, variation in the species and strains of bacteria, and in the dosage and duration of administration.
 Variation in the response to probiotics is also an important factor to consider because genes that respond to probiotic intake were shown to be strain-specific (32) and to cluster according to the individual and not by intervention (32) (33).
 Furthermore, gut colonization is not always achieved despite supplementation with probiotics (73).
 In another study that examined post-antibiotic recovery in humans, administration of probiotics was associated with a delay in gut-microbiome reconstitution (74).
 Well-designed studies and specific recommendations are needed to establish probiotic use for different age groups and disorders, and to determine long-term safety.